 Brand journalism is poised to grow because the costs and capacity to publish and disseminate have dropped to nearly nothing and growing exponentially.
 Now everyone has access to both a publishing platform and a global audience.
 Most content marketers would agree with Sara Meaney of Comet Branding when she says, “It will be ‘survival of the fittest’ as publishers and companies figure out how to produce good content, develop reliable brands, and draw in dollars.”

 Part of the current problem, according to some, is the distinction between “real news” (definition open to debate) and “brand news” (definition murky, but implying less than impartial reporting).
 For example, Mark Ragan of Ragan Consulting advises, “If you practice brand journalism, your stories should look indistinguishable from those that appear on a general news media site.
 It’s a way to showcase your brand without pumping out a marketing brochure.”
-By way of explanation he later adds in this video, regarding “brand news”: “It’s not all about you.”
+By way of explanation he later adds, regarding “brand news”: “It’s not all about you.”

 By this definition Ragan’s idea is to create content that “blends in” — and I think that is grossly misunderstood in an age of increasing transparency.
 This advice reminds me of the faintly printed “Special Advertisement Section” advertorial notice in (yesterday’s) newspapers and magazines.
 There is a generational shift in thinking between journalism and news customers and it involves less friction and fewer middlemen.